garrettmflynn/ENGRAM/docs/source/Overview.rst

 0.2.0: Visualization
 ----------------------------------------------------------

-**Coming soon:** We visualize the process of memory formation in the hippocampus using MNI coordinates :cite:`Blum2014`
+**Coming soon:** We visualize the process of memory formation using hippocampal MNI coordinates.

 .. jupyter-execute::